Unity MCP Integration Framework

 ### 2. TypeScript MCP Client

-- **HandlerDiscovery**: Detects and registers command handlers
+- **HandlerDiscovery**: Detects and registers handler implementations

 - **UnityConnection**: Manages TCP/IP communication with Unity